 I want to train as a Counsellor and I am not sure what course I should take?

-If you have decided to train as a Counsellor we offer psychodynamic courses from the Foundation Certificate, Diploma Certificate to Advanced Certificate.
+If you have decided to train as a Counsellor we offer psychodynamic counselling training courses from the Foundation Certificate, Diploma Certificate to Advanced Certificate.
 This will allow you to join the BACP Register (after either joining as a student or individual member first) without having to pass the Certificate of Proficiency first.
 You will then be able to apply for Individual Accreditation with the BACP.

 If you are uncertain if the career is for you we recommend that you take our part time Introduction to Counselling Course, a 12 hour course over 4 or 6 weeks.
 This will give you an insight into what counselling is about, the theory behind the different modalities and an overview into psychodynamic skills.
 There are no assignments set for this course and we run one per month across different locations currently in St Albans, Luton, Bedford, Welwyn Garden City and Watford.
 Please complete the form to find out more.